MORGAN'S POINT RANCH

 Inquire for pricing on our started puppies/ dogs.

-Your pup will be microchipped, have first shots, be preventively medicated with coccidiocide, dewormed every two weeks , have dewclaws removed, AKC registration paperwork for the labs, health record, Litter Certificate, our health guarantee, and our own "Early Neuro Stimulation" throughout their first 7 weeks (which includes lots of holding in different positions, introduction to different situations, exposure to our house hold noises, goings on, smells, voices, music, people, the cat... etc.)
+Your pup will be microchipped, typically dew claws removed, have first shots, be dewormed every two weeks , AKC registration paperwork for the labs, health record, Litter Certificate, our health guarantee, and our own "Early Neuro Stimulation" throughout their first 7 weeks (which includes lots of holding in different positions, introduction to different situations, exposure to our house hold noises, goings on, smells, voices, music, people, the cat... etc.)

 All that being said: once puppies are born we are in safety mode, we protect - probably over protect - but at this point the puppies are your puppies in our keeping!
 We will do our best to post on our

-Facebook page to post bi-weekly pictures of puppies.
+Facebook page to post every two weeks pictures of puppies.

 How Deposits Work: